 J. Davy Crockett III

-LGBTQ+ Culture in the Bible
+LGBTQ+ Culture In the Bible

 Each October, the “queer” community observes “LGBTQ History Month” by remembering milestones important to their demands for widespread acceptance of deviant sexual behavior.
 As legal standing has been achieved, sexual practices that were once considered taboo in organized society are now flaunted in parades, publications, and the public marketplace.
 Society’s attitude has become “if it feels good, do it,” regardless of the impact on our health—physical or spiritual.